-In addition to being a movement disorder specialist at the University of Pennsylvania Movement Disorder Center, a Parkinson’s Foundation Center of Excellence, Allison Willis, MD, is also one of the few researchers to conduct much-needed Parkinson’s disease (PD) research on one of the most vulnerable populations within the Parkinson’s community: women.
+In addition to being a A neurologist with extra training (usually a one- or two-year fellowship) in Parkinson’s and other movement disorders. at the University of Pennsylvania Movement Disorder Center, a Parkinson’s Foundation Center of Excellence, Allison Willis, MD, is also one of the few researchers to conduct much-needed Parkinson’s disease (PD) research on one of the most vulnerable populations within the Parkinson’s community: women.

 Vulnerable: underserved populations that are not accessing or cannot access healthcare services for their disease.
 This may be due to: a shortage of healthcare professionals and/or supplies, healthcare failures in their area, in addition to personal barriers, such as socio-economic status, cultural or linguistic differences.